 Accounting for prepaid rent doesn’t have to be complicated, but it does require attention at month-end-close.
 In a basic general ledger system, an accountant or bookkeeper records a prepaid asset to a balance sheet account.
 This may require an adjusting entry to reclass rent expense to a prepaid account.
 Going forward, a monthly entry will be booked to reduce the prepaid expense account and record rent expense.
 While some accounting systems can automate the amortization of the prepaid rent payment, a review of the account should occur every accounting period.

 Prepaid rent is recorded as an asset when an organization makes a prepayment of rent to a landlord or a third-party.
 A liability is recorded when a company receives a prepayment of rent from a tenant or a third-party.
 It is important for accountants, business owners and managers to understand this distinction.
 Failure to classify prepaids accurately on the balance sheet can lead to material misstatements of financial information and poor business decision-making.

 Prepaid rent is a balance sheet account, and rent expense is an income statement account.
 Prepaid rent typically represents multiple rent payments, while rent expense is a single rent payment.
 So, a prepaid account will always be represented on the balance sheet as an asset or a liability.
 When the prepaid is reduced, the expense is recorded on the income statement.
 While prepaids and expenses are related, they are distinctly different.

 A corporation pays its rent for 6 months in advance.
 Cash is credited and reduced on the balance sheet.
 A prepaid rent asset account is debited for the same amount.
-As each month passes, one rent payment is credited from the prepaid rent asset account, and a rent expense account is debited.
+As each month passes, one rent payment is credited from the prepaid rent asset account, and a debit is made to the rent expense account.
 This process is repeated as many times as necessary to recognize rent expense in the proper accounting period.